 - Learners learn about respect and bullying, citizenship, equality, diversity and inclusion and social justice in group settings within Babington centres.
 Tutors will also deliver this content within sessions with 1:1 learners around cultural events and the celebration of diversity.
 Babington ensures that teaching staff promote skills such as teamwork, empathy, resilience throughout the curriculum. - Babington identifies learners who are vulnerable and/or at risk of disengagement or underachievement.
-These learners are monitored closely so early interventions can be put in place to prevent issues from escalating and Babington's Customer Support and Safe and Sound Team offers support and guidance throughout. - Anti-Bullying posters are displayed throughout the Centres to raise awareness and signpost support. - We can signpost to external support agencies for any learner or staff members.
+These learners are monitored closely so early interventions can be put in place to prevent issues from escalating and Babington's Customer Support and Safe and Sound Team offers support and guidance throughout. - We can signpost to external support agencies for any learner or staff members.
 Babington stores a directory of services on Boris for national or area-based services. - All staff receive mandatory Safeguarding training which covers in depth aspects such as bullying and harassment. - Anti-Bullying Week, Equality, Diversity and Inclusion Month and Stay Safe Month are an established part of Babington's diversity/ cultural events calendar and embedded into the curriculum. - All staff and learners are encouraged to adopt a Restorative Approach to resolve conflict and to build good relationships. - Expectations are made clear to learners and staff at induction and are expected to sign a contract of agreement around behaviour and conduct. - At Babington, we promote and work in partnership with learners to help them share their voice and experiences.
-These views are captured in our surveys and guestionnaires.
+These views are captured in our surveys and questionnaires.